Robots aren’t coming to take your job!

 At the same time, AI-driven automation is widely considered to mainly impact low-knowledge, menial tasks – and usually in a negative fashion.
 This, however, could not be further from the truth due to a number of key features of AI in the real world.

 Real-world business-driven AI is not superior to a human in any way.
-In fact, generally speaking it might initially make such a vast number of mistakes that removing a human from the working loop can lead to dreadful results.
+In fact, generally speaking it might initially make such a vast number of mistakes that removing a human from the working loop could lead to dreadful results.
 Anyone who has ever used a mediocre chatbot has experienced this.
 Instead, the best business-driven AI is built with a human in the loop.

 In practice, this means offloading tasks that the AI is confident in and using a human to validate any outcome the AI isn’t sure about.
 When an email bot presents its replies to a human customer service agent before sending it out, the end-user quality is retained, but the process becomes much more efficient.